Efficient Intra-Rack Resource Disaggregation for HPC Using Co-Packaged DWDM Photonics: Photonics for Resource Disaggregation

 \subsubsection{Link Propagation and Encoding/Decoding Latency}

 The target reach for an intra-rack disaggregation solution is approximately 1-4 meters.
-Given the speed of light $c$ and light propagating through optical material that has an index of refraction that is near r1.5, the effective latency of propagating through an optical fiber at nominally 0.75$c$ is approximately 5 ns per meter.
-Therefore, rack-scale disaggregation adds 5-15 ns to our latency budget, less than 20\% of the typical DRAM latency.
+Given the speed of light $c$ and light propagating through optical material with an index of refraction near r1.5, the effective latency of propagating through an optical fiber at nominally 0.75$c$ is approximately 5 ns per meter.
+Therefore, rack-scale resource disaggregation adds 5-20 ns of latency, approximately less than 20\% of the typical DRAM latency.
 The link latency for SERDES and photonic ring modulation is negligible.
 Intra-rack fiber lengths up to 4 meters require no intervening \ac{OEO} conversions.